cni-iisc/cni-website/_opportunities/Research-Associate.md

 ---
 layout: page
-title: Research Assistant
+title: Research Associate
-details: "We are seeking a motivated Research Assistant (RA) to join the Data Center Network (DCN) and Cloud Research group at the Centre for Networked Intelligence (CNI), IISc.
+details: "We are seeking a motivated Research Associate (RA) to join the Data Center Network (DCN) and Cloud Research group at the Centre for Networked Intelligence (CNI), IISc.
 The successful candidate will be actively involved in research projects focussed on sustainable computing,and network performance optimization.
 This role rerquires solid technical and